willyii/CS235-New-York-Airbnb/README.md

 - We use log(price + 1) as label of our dataset.
 For other features' preprocess, you can choose by yourself.

+### Update on 28 Nov 2019

+Add Cleaned Data in Data fold.
+Which eliminate the outlier in the "price" and "minmum_nights".
+Besides that, it handle the missing value in rate by mean and convert the last_review to the numerical feature.
+Which represent the date from last review to the biggest date in that column.

+The process code are in Clean Data.ipynb